Las Vegas Domestic Violence Defense Lawyers

 In the state of Nevada, you are permitted to resort to violence in self-defense if you believe doing so is necessary to prevent bodily harm and you use no more force than is necessary to repel an imminent attack.
 For example, if your spouse threatened to kill you and approached you menacingly with a bat, you might strike them with a blunt object and run away while they are stunned.
 In this scenario, you could likely argue that you reasonably acted in self-defense to prevent your spouse from attacking you.

-Note that self-defense does not apply to situations there is no imminent threat of attack.
+Note - self-defense does not apply to situations there is no imminent threat of attack.
 If your spouse threatens to kill you but takes no action, you cannot decide to assault them a day later and claim self-defense.
 Generally, self-defense actions must take place “in the moment.”

 An act of hostile, violent, or unwanted touching must be intentional to qualify as battery domestic violence in Nevada.
 Any accidental act of violence does not qualify as battery domestic violence.
 Consider a scenario where you are in a heated argument with your spouse.
 You turn away, frustrated, and your spouse crosses the room and comes up close behind you without your realizing.
 You flip around to face her and accidentally strike her in the process due to the misjudged proximity.
 In this situation, you did not intentionally hit your spouse, though they still may call the police.
 If you are charged with battery domestic violence in these types of accidental scenarios, experienced legal representation can help charges get reduced or dismissed.